-Have you ever wanted to update a room but can’t find the money tree?
-Ummm, all the time!
-Here’s my idea: I want to redo our master bedroom and give it some farmhouse style.
-Here’s the problem with said idea: My budget for this amazing redo that I have planned is tiny.
+I want to redo our master bedroom and make it an enjoyable place to sleep.
+Here’s the problem with that idea: My budget for this amazing redo that I have planned is tiny.
 So, I’m treating this as a challenge.
 Funds are tight, but I’m determined to make over this room.
 I think it’s possible to change up your whole look for not much money – Come see my plans for our master bedroom makeover on a budget!

 Anyway, I thought it might be helpful to create a dreamy master bedroom plan for the near future.
 I look at Pinterest on a daily basis and there are one million and one ideas to steal from there.